New Zealand PM says no republic plan following queen's death - NewsBreak

 New Zealand PM says no republic plan following queen's death

-WELLINGTON, New Zealand — (AP) — New Zealand Prime Minister Jacinda Ardern said Monday that her government will not pursue any moves to change the country into a republic following the death of Queen Elizabeth II.
+WELLINGTON, New Zealand (AP) — Prime Minister Jacinda Ardern said Monday that her government will not be pursuing any moves toward changing New Zealand to a republic following the death of Queen Elizabeth II.

-Ardern said she thought New Zealand will eventually become a republic, and it would probably happen within her lifetime, but that there were more pressing issues for her government.

-The remarks were her first about the New Zealand republic debate since the queen's death, and reflect previous comments she has made on the issue.
-Ardern has also previously expressed her support for the country eventually becoming a republic.

 “There's been a debate, probably for a number of years,” Ardern said.
 "It's just the pace, and how widely that debate is occurring.
 I've made my view plain many times.
 I do believe that is where New Zealand will head, in time.
 I believe it is likely to occur in my lifetime.